DETAILED ACTION

 at least one user interface, at least one memory, at least one processor configured to execute at least one program stored in said at least one memory and connected to said at least one memory ([0110]), wherein said at least one program is programmed to be executed by said at least one processor to:

-(A) utilize both a Large Language Model (LLM) that operates using communicative human language information entered through said at least one user interface, and a visualization software programmed to output visual information using text information ([0040] describes a spreadsheet program accessible through a user interface, where the operational environment also includes a LLM service),
+(A) utilize both a Large Language Model (LLM) that operates using communicative human language information entered through said at least one user interface, and a plurality of pieces of visualization software programmed to respectively output a plurality of types visual information using text information ([0040] describes a spreadsheet program accessible through a user interface, where the operational environment also includes a LLM service.
+[0088] describes that the LLM interacts with a spreadsheet environment, which includes a plurality of software routines which can be selected for performing requested tasks.
+Additionally, [0092] describes that queries can be generated for different data analysis tools such as Excel Insights or Excel Data Analysis, where [0095] describes that the LLM classifies the input to determine which supporting tool to query),

-(B) acquire first communicative human language information to be included in the content by the LLM using at least a part of the communicative human language information entered through said at least one user interface ([0094] describes that user inputs are submitted to the LLM making queries regarding the spreadsheet data; [0095] describes that the LLM acquires at least a sample of the spreadsheet data as well as column and row headers),
+(B) acquire first communicative human language information to be included in the content by the LLM using at least a part of the communicative human language information entered through said at least one user interface (Fig. 6A-6C show that determining a routine includes a user’s natural language input.
+[0094] describes that user inputs are submitted to the LLM making queries regarding the spreadsheet data; [0095] describes that the LLM acquires at least a sample of the spreadsheet data as well as column and row headers, and that classification of the input is used to select a tool),

-(C) acquire second communicative human language information by the LLM for selecting the visualization software that is configured to generate the visual information to be included in the content, based on at least a part of the communicative human language information entered through said at least one user interface, and select the visualization software based on the acquired second communicative human language information ([0094]-[0095] describe that user-entered natural language inputs cause the LLM to determine which tool is suited for answering the query; the LLM also determines a type of analysis to be carried out using the tool),
+(C) acquire second communicative human language information by the LLM for selecting one of the plurality of pieces of the visualization software that is configured to generate the visual information to be included in the content, based on at least a part of the communicative human language information entered through said at least one user interface, and select the one piece of visualization software based on the acquired second communicative human language information (Fig. 6A shows that the prompt template received for instructing the system as described at [0088], which specifies a plurality of software routines and specifies that the system can select one of the routines for carrying out a specific task; the prompt also includes additional contextual textual information from the spreadsheet.
+[0095] describes that for selecting a tool, the system uses contextual information from additional inputs),

-(D) acquire the visual information to be included in the content by operating the selected visualization software using the text information, which is based on an output of the LLM in correspondence to the communicative human language information entered through said at least one user interface ([0094]-[0096] describes that the response to the user inputs involve submitting inputs to a next node to carry out the selected analysis, using the selected tool to produce visual information in the form of the specified analysis, such as a table, or forecasting, or what if analysis.
-[0081] describes various other things a LLM can be tasked with generating, such as designing tables and data visualization),
+(D) acquire the visual information to be included in the content by operating the selected piece of visualization software using the text information, which is based on an output of the LLM in correspondence to the communicative human language information entered through said at least one user interface ([0089] describes that a selected routine acquires the data to be used in generating the visualization.
+[0095] describes that the user input provides both the query and the information used to query the tool for carrying out visualization tasks such as a What If analysis or Forecasting),

 (E) generate the content including at least a part of the first communicative human language information, or a modification thereof, acquired from (B), and at least a part of the visual information, or a modification thereof, acquired from (D) ([0096] describes that the LLM passes the task to the next node to execute the analysis.
 [0090] describes a scenario where a table is created using the spreadsheet data and column names), and